What is Relational & Embodied Therapy

 Our bodies store these experiences for better or worse from our time in-utero onwards, but when listened to, understood, and skilfully worked with old difficulty/trauma that continues to inform how we behave and relate can be released, allowing greater relaxation, vitality and freedom to be felt and enjoyed.

-Relational therapy honours the fact that we as humans are relational beings wired for connection.
+My approach honours the fact that we as humans are relational and embodied beings wired for connection.
 There may be many good reasons why we find relationship difficult and the therapy relationship provides opportunity to gain new understanding and experience in the realm of our relational/attachment patterns.
 It is the foundation for all other work to take place, and can offer a holding in which it becomes possible to experience oneself and 'the other' in new, and healing, ways.

-As we bring ourselves increasingly fully to the therapeutic space and relationship where there is no rush, pressure or expectation, the ways in which we relate, perceive and experience the wider world and ourselves can become ever clearer.
+As we bring ourselves increasingly fully to the therapeutic space and relationship where there is no rush, pressure or expectation, the ways in which we relate, perceive and experience the wider world and ourselves can become ever clearer and ultimately transform.

-As our patterns shows themselves within therapy, we may become able to experiment with different ways of relating/communicating/behaving and receiving within the safety of the therapeutic relationship and the fruits of our discoveries may then be taken out in to our wider life.
+As our patterns show themselves within therapy, we may become able to experiment with different ways of relating, communicating, behaving and receiving within the safety of the therapeutic relationship and the fruits of our discoveries may then be taken out in to our wider life.

-This way of working offers the opportunity to give yourself space, time and attention and an experience of consistent, secure relationship in which you may get more deeply in touch with patterns of attachment, being and relating that stem from your early life and conditioning.
+It is a trauma-informed way of working offering the opportunity to give yourself space, time and attention and an experience of consistent, secure relationship in which you may get more deeply in touch with patterns of attachment, being and relating that stem from your early life and conditioning.

 Some examples of issues clients come with are as follows, and you are welcome whatever is bringing you to seek psychotherapy: